 This means that what used to be "junk" is now "precious".
-If you do an ls command now, you will get precious temp cp precious temp1 makes a duplicate copy of precious in temp1.
+If you do an Is command now, you will get precious temp are lost forever.

-Beware that if you move a file to another one that already exists, the already existing contents are lost forever.
+Beware that if you move a file to another one that already exists, the already existing contents cp precious templ makes a duplicate copy of precious in temp1.